Oxfordshire Breastfeeding Support

 Wash the container in hot soapy water, rinse and dry on a paper towel.
 You do not need to sterilise your kits, or any bottles/teats used that are used solely for your expressed milk.
 You may choose to sterilise if your baby is premature, unwell or has an underlying health issue.
 If you have any concerns about hygiene requirements for your baby, please check with your midwife or health visiting team.

-Before retuning the pump to OBS:
+Before returning the pump to OBS:

 Please wash all parts thoroughly, as you would after every use.